dpzmick/old-website/_posts/2016-12-25-rust-arc-gc-realtime.md

 ```

 Now, let's get our threads sending messages, starting with the UI thread.
-In both cases, if the send fails, something has gone horribly wrong, so its fine to `unwrap` the result of these sends.
+If any sends fails, something has gone horribly wrong, so its fine to `unwrap` the result of these sends.

 ```rust
 /// All of the UI thread code